There is a Lump on My Dog's Testicle

-What is a testicular tumor?
+What is a testicular tumor in dogs?

 While breeds such as the Boxer, Chihuahua, Pomeranian and German Shepherd are thought to be prone to testicular cancers, it is a fairly indiscriminate disease.
 However, age is a significant factor and older dogs are more likely to develop malignant testicular tumors.
 The most common types of testicular neoplasia are:

 - Sertoli cell tumor: the most frequent testicular tumor in dogs (40-50%) and one of the easiest to diagnose because it tends to grow larger than those that affect other cells.
-Sertoli cells are involved in the sperm maturation process, with sperm production affected when these tumors appear.
+Sertoli cells are involved in the sperm maturation process, with sperm production affected when these tumors develop.

 - Leydig cell tumor: they usually appear with an incidence of approximately 25% and do not grow too large.
 Leydig cells are involved in the production of the hormone testosterone.

-- Seminoma : this is a tumor that grows in the seminiferous tubules, the site of germination for sperm cells.
+- Seminoma: this is a tumor that grows in the seminiferous tubules, the site of germination for sperm cells.
 It has an incidence of approximately 31% and bears certain similarities with Sertoli cell tumors when observed with the naked eye.

-Symptoms of a testicular tumor in dogs
+Symptoms of testicular tumors in dogs

-To help you find out if your dog is suffering from any discomfort, we recommend taking a look at this other article on 30 signs that your dog is sick.
+To help you find out if your dog is suffering from any discomfort, we recommend taking a look at this other article on 30 signs your dog is sick.